MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 ---
 # What is Azure Kubernetes Service on Azure Stack HCI?

-Azure Kubernetes Service on Azure Stack HCI is a Kubernetes-based orchestrator that automates running containerized applications on servers or failover clusters that use Azure Stack HCI .
+Azure Kubernetes Service on Azure Stack HCI is a Kubernetes-based orchestrator that automates running containerized applications on clusters that use Azure Stack HCI.
 Orchestrators such as the open-source Kubernetes automate much of the work involved with deploying and managing multiple containers, but can be complex to set up and maintain.
-Azure Kubernetes Service (AKS) on Azure Stack HCI simplifies setting up Kubernetes, making it quicker to get started hosting Linux and Windows containers on your servers and clusters.
+Azure Kubernetes Service (AKS) on Azure Stack HCI simplifies setting up Kubernetes on-premises, making it quicker to get started hosting Linux and Windows containers.

 Azure Kubernetes Service on Azure Stack HCI is in preview, and has no added cost during preview.
-To get started, see [Set up Azure Kubernetes Service on Azure Stack HCI](setup.md).
+To get started, [register for the preview](https://aka.ms/AKS-HCI-Evaluate), then see [Set up Azure Kubernetes Service on Azure Stack HCI](setup.md).
 To instead use a hosted Kubernetes service in Azure, see [Azure Kubernetes Service in Azure](/azure/aks/intro-kubernetes).

 The following sections discuss some of the reasons to use Azure Kubernetes Service on Azure Stack HCI, then answer some common questions about the service and how to get started.

+[//]: # (This article should talk about what the service/feature is about.
+It should ideally capture the business problem this service/feature is looking to solve and some typical use cases where the service can be deployed)

 ## Automate management of containerized applications with Kubernetes